Draw The Shear And Moment Diagrams For The Cantilever Beam

 Common Mistakes to Avoid

-• Incorrect Support Reactions: This is the most common source of error.
-Ensure that all forces and moments are correctly accounted for when applying the equilibrium equations.
+• Incorrect Support Reactions: This is the most common source of error. confirm that all forces and moments are correctly accounted for when applying the equilibrium equations.

 • Sign Convention Errors: Be consistent with the sign conventions for shear and moment.
 Switching conventions mid-calculation will lead to incorrect diagrams.

-• Incorrect Integration: When dealing with distributed loads, ensure that the integration is performed correctly to obtain the shear and moment equations.
+• Incorrect Integration: When dealing with distributed loads, see to it that the integration is performed correctly to obtain the shear and moment equations.

 • Ignoring Point Moments: Don't forget to include point moments in the moment equation.